zephyr06/RT_System_Design_Numerical_Methods/README.md

 # Numerical Optimization for Real-time Systems
-This repo provides implementation for paper 'A General and Scalable Method for Optimizing Real-time Systems with Continuous Variables'.
+This repo provides implementation for RTAS23 paper 'A General and Scalable Method for Optimizing Real-time Systems with Continuous Variables'.
-Warning!!: the source code in this repo still needs some serious cleaning work, it is suggested to check it out later.

 # Dependencies
 - [CMake](https://cmake.org/download/)